 The SRSG states that an effective investigation was carried out in relation to the abduction of Mr Nedeljković, however, due to minimal information and available leads, no concrete results could be achieved.

-The Panel notes that there were obvious shortcomings in the conduct of the investigation from its .
+The Panel notes that there were obvious shortcomings in the conduct of the investigation from its commencement.
 However, in light of the considerations developed above concerning its limited temporal jurisdiction, the Panel recalls that it is competent ratione temporis to evaluate the compliance of the investigation with Article 2 of the ECHR only for the period after 23 April 2005, while taking into consideration the state of the case at that date (see § 52 above).
 The period under review ends on 9 December 2008, with EULEX taking over responsibility in the area of administration of justice (see § 21 above).

 The Panel notes that it remains unclear at what precise date the investigation into Mr Nedeljković’s abduction began.
 Although a report was made by the complainant to the ICRC, there appears to be some ambiguity as to when UNMIK was notified of the disappearance.
 In any event, the commencement of some investigation in relation to the case began during July 2000.
 The investigation itself focused in large part on attempting to locate the mortal remains of Mr Nedeljković.
 Following information provided by the complainant, genuine attempts appear to have been made to locate the burial site on two separate occasions.
 The first was in August 2001 and the second in November 2001, however, on both occasions this produced a negative result.